Information on influenza, COVID-19, and other respiratory viruses

 Answer :

-Yes, you can give birth at la Clinique de La Source for a flat delivery rate of CHF 5,800 (in a twin-bedded room) or CHF 7,800 (in a single-bedded room), excluding the fees of your gynaecologist, his assistant in the event of a caesarean section and the paediatrician.
+Yes, you can give birth at la Clinique de La Source for a flat delivery rate of CHF 5,300 (in a twin-bedded room) or CHF 7,300 (in a single-bedded room), excluding the fees of your gynaecologist, his assistant in the event of a caesarean section, the anesthetist and the paediatrician.

 Answer :